Chris Rice: Other

 Since 2007, Rice has branched out in the visual arts, including photography and painting.
 In 2016, he self-published Widen, a book of poetry.

 In December 2018, Rice and Andrew Ripp pre-released an album, Songs We Wrote on Tuesdays, as Ripp+Rice as well as a single "This Ain't No Love Song" from that album.
 The album, a mix of adult contemporary and country music and was officially released on January 4, 2019.

 Sexual assault allegations

+On October 15, 2020, Relevant reported that a young man had made allegations of sexual assault against Rice.

+Tates Creek Presbyterian Church

-On October 15, 2020, Relevant reported that a young man made allegations of sexual assault against Rice.
-He claimed that they had occurred several times between 1995 and 2003 when Rice led worship at retreats for the youth and college students of Tates Creek Presbyterian Church in Lexington, Kentucky.
-The church's statement made it clear that Rice was not an employee of the church, and that they are only allegations, but they were working with an outside organization, GRACE, "that investigates allegations of abuse in Christian institutions".
+The complainant claimed that the offences had occurred several times between 1995 and 2003 when Rice led worship at retreats for the youth and college students of Tates Creek Presbyterian Church in Lexington, Kentucky.
+The church's statement stated that the church elders had voted unanimously to initiate an independent investigation with an outside organization, GRACE, "that investigates allegations of abuse in Christian institutions."
+The church pastor said that although Rice was never an employee of the church, they felt responsible for investigating the matter because “if this individual had not been involved in our youth ministry, he would not have been exposed to Mr. Rice.”

-In June 2022, Tates Creek Presbyterian Church released GRACE's report which found the allegations to be credible.
+In June 2022, Tates Creek Presbyterian Church released GRACE's report, which found the allegations to be credible.
+Rice has not released a statement regarding the allegations to date.